 BUT CAN LESS REALLY DO MORE?

 The short answer?
 Yes.
-Sure, if you’ve been a 10-step fan for a few years, cutting out a few steps may feel like a radical thing to do but it’s not only really worth exploring (for your skin and your bank balance), it’s also really supported by the industry’s top skincare experts and dermatologists.
+Sure, if you’ve been a 10-step fan for a few years, cutting out a few steps may feel like a radical thing to do, but it’s not only really worth exploring (for your skin and your bank balance), but it’s also really supported by the industry’s top skincare experts and dermatologists.

 SKINCARE TRENDS COME AND GO BUT GREAT SKIN IS ALWAYS ‘IN’